 Obviously, you will use actions, body language, and dialogue to load your character with the above traits.
-There’s something called “visual identification,” which is a method by which you observe a person and figure out his/her type from their body language, speech mannerism, and so on.
+There’s something called “visual identification,” a method by which you observe a person and figure out their type from their body language, speech mannerism, and so on.
 Since you know your type now, you need to figure those body language cues and manners of speech that would indicate that.
 You are in luck because psychologists have been dealing with this for years.
-The 16 types info site has some descriptions related to visual identification.
+The 16 types site has some descriptions related to visual identification.
 Use those cues to bring your character to life.

 Create a Character With Flaws

 Besides the personality traits, to make characters even more human, you should give them flaws and redeeming features.
-Your protagonist is the hero, he saves everyone, but he also has his/her own demons.
-Your great villain or antagonist is mean and bad, but he also has some characteristics that make us like him/her.
+Your protagonist is the hero, he saves everyone, but he also has their own demons.
+Your great villain or antagonist is mean and bad, but he also has characteristics that make us like them.
 Everyone agrees Darth Vader is evil, but the fact that he can’t kill his own son and turns against his master at the climax makes him real.
 Indiana Jones saves everyone every time and does so selflessly, putting his life on the line.
 But he’s afraid of snakes.
 Sherlock Holmes is a great detective, putting criminals behind bars, but he’s a drug addict, and his ego makes him behave rather mean towards people he considers of lower intellect.
 See the pattern?
 Give a lot, take some away.